-IFRS 19 permits an eligible subsidiary to provide reduced disclosures when applying IFRS Accounting Standards in its financial statements.
+IFRS 19 permits an eligible subsidiary to provide reduced disclosures when applying IFRS Accounting Standards in its Separate Financial Statements.

-A subsidiary is eligible for the reduced disclosures if it does not have public accountability and its ultimate or any intermediate parent produces consolidated financial statements available for public use that comply with IFRS Accounting Standards.
+A subsidiary is eligible for the reduced disclosures if it does not have public accountability and its ultimate or any intermediate parent produces consolidated Separate Financial Statements available for public use that comply with IFRS Accounting Standards.